Nick Grono: The Freedom Fund

 In 2013, the Walk Free Foundation joined with Humanity United and the Legatum Foundation to establish the Freedom Fund, the world's first philanthropic fund dedicated to identifying and investing in the most effective frontline efforts to end modern slavery.

 The Freedom Fund was announced by President Bill Clinton at the Clinton Global Initiative in September 2013, who declared, “This is a huge deal and we should all support this.”

 The Fund focuses its work on areas where slavery is prevalent using a “hotspot” funding model.
 It identifies effective local anti-slavery initiatives and invests to improve their effectiveness and impact.
 Central to this approach is the belief that “by listening to, funding and supporting local organisations, we can contribute to tangible, sustainable change.”
 The Fund also invests in efforts to shift corporate behavior as a driver of forced labor across all sectors of the global economy.
 It seeks to support and strengthen the global anti-slavery movement through programs such as Freedom Rising and the Survivor Leadership Fund.

 The Fund has worked with over 120 frontline partners around the world to directly liberate 30,767 people from slavery and enable over 153,000 at risk children to return to school.
 Overall, its programs have positively impacted the lives of over 1.4 million of those most vulnerable to exploitation and indirectly impacted millions more through systems change efforts.

-In the years before the Walk Free Foundation Nick was with International Crisis Group (ICG) working at its central office in Brussels.
+In the years before the Walk Free Foundation, Grono was with International Crisis Group (ICG) working at its central office in Brussels.

+In 2024, Grono published the book How to Lead Nonprofits: Turning Purpose into Impact to Change the World.